MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagoriginalsentrepresentingemailaddress-canonical-property.md

 **Applies to**: Outlook

-Contains the e-mail address of the messaging user on whose behalf the original message was sent.
+Contains the email address of the messaging user on whose behalf the original message was sent.

 |||
 |:-----|:-----|